 - Research and Implementation: pipeline reviews and clinical trials tables;

-- Seasonal and pandemic influenza vaccines: cost effectiveness of broad spectrum influenza vaccines, technical and regulatory issues regarding supply and demand of influenza vaccines, influenza vaccines effectiveness studies and assessment of global vaccines effectiveness;
+- Seasonal and pandemic influenza vaccines: cost effectiveness of influenza vaccines, technical and regulatory issues regarding supply and demand of influenza vaccines, influenza vaccines effectiveness studies;

-- Implementation of research that deals with obstacles in seasonal influenza vaccinations and mathematical modeling for influenza vaccines;
+- Implementation of research that deals with obstacles in seasonal influenza immunization and mathematical modeling for influenza vaccine impact;

 - Technical information for policy: WHO influenza position paper and seasonal flu vaccine recommendations.